I’ve always been curious about NVIDIA’s GeForce Now game streaming service.

 Game streaming services like Google Stadia and Microsoft’s Xbox Game Pass have created a lot of buzz in recent years.

-While Xbox Game Pass has had some good success, Stadia has been… well, let’s just call it underwhelming.
+While Xbox Game Pass has had some good success, Stadia has been… well, let’s call it underwhelming.
+It lasted just over two years before shutting down permanently.

 GeForce Now is the hub where you can play all of your games – no matter what platform they’re on.
 It enables NVIDIA Shield users to play many of PC games that you wouldn’t be able to play on the Shield otherwise.

-GeForce Now links to popular platforms like Steam and Epic Games, and gives you one place to play them, without having to switch apps depending on where you bought the game.
+GeForce Now links to popular platforms like Steam and Epic Games and gives you one place to play them without switching apps depending on where you bought the game.

-What I liked most was that GeForce Now lets me play games on my Shield TV that I wouldn’t be able to play otherwise like Cities Skylines or even Cyberpunk 2077.
+What I liked most was that GeForce Now lets me play games on my Shield TV, like Cities Skylines or Cyberpunk 2077, that I couldn’t play otherwise.

 How Does GeForce Now Work?

-As I mentioned earlier, it’s important to think of GeForce Now as a game aggregator, not just a game streaming platform.
+As I mentioned, it’s important to think of GeForce Now as a game aggregator, not just a game streaming platform.

-You see, you don’t actually rent or buy games from NVIDIA to use on their service.
+You see, you don’t rent or buy games from NVIDIA to use on their service.

-Let’s walk through an example so you have a better idea how it works.
+Let’s walk through an example so you have a better idea of how it works.

 Cities: Skylines is available through GeForce Now through Steam.
 I purchased it for the PC, and it’s linked to my Steam account.

 And indeed, if you search for Cities: Skylines on GeForce Now, it’ll give you the option to run it from your Steam account.
-Then, you can go ahead and add it to your GeForce Now library.
+Then, you can add it to your GeForce Now library.

 Now comes a little NVIDIA trickery.

-GeForce Now works by emulating a PC on one of their servers so you can play your game.
-Your game thinks it’s running on Windows, for example, not your NVIDIA Shield.
+GeForce Now emulates a PC on one of their servers so you can play your game.
+Your game thinks it’s running on Windows, not your NVIDIA Shield.
 That lets you bypass any compatibility issues and (better yet) any minimum hardware requirements.

-It works in real-time, on several different platforms like any desktop, laptop, Mac, Android device, iPhone, iPad, or SHIELD TV.
+It works in real-time on several different platforms like desktops, laptops, Mac, Android devices, iPhones, iPad, or SHIELD TVs.

 No other gaming service delivers this level of performance across so many platforms.